run-ai/docs/docs/developer/cluster-api/reference/interactive.md

    ingressUrl	<Object>
      This field is for internal use only.

+   jupyter	<Object>
+     Indication if an interactive workload should run jupyter notebook

    labels	<Object>
      Specifies labels to be set in the container running the created workload.